joshbruce/fourth-earth-raw/public/extensions/content.md

 ---
 title: Rules as Written (Extensions)
-version: 0.3.0
+version: 0.3.1
 ---

 # Fourth Earth RAW: Extensions

-The following extensions describe considerations to Fourth Earth [.RAW](Rules as Written).
-Extensions can be incorporated into gameplay one at a time, wholesale, or even just as a one off to get out of a sticky situation; they are modules that can be plugged in and unplugged from as you see fit.
+The following extensions describe considerations to Fourth Earth [.RAW](Rules as Written) that, when incorporate, may offer heightened immersion or offer a way to overcome an otherwise unforseen obstacle.
+Extensions may be plugged into and unplugged from gameplay as you see fit.
+This plugging in may be done from the beginning or just in time, when needed; one at a time or wholesale.

-In the spirit of Fourth Earth RAW, these extensions don't describe a specific implementation; instead, it's the rationale driving the extension and guidelines in how one might implement it in a way that feels in keeping with Fourth Earth RAW.
+In the spirit of Fourth Earth RAW, these extensions don't describe a specific implementation; instead, a basic purpose is given with various guidelines on implementation in keeping with Fourth Earth RAW.

 ## Offspring

-**Extend:** Populating the setting
+**Extends:** Populating the setting

 Characters can have children.

 The rules of which can be as simple or complex as the setting and theme allows.

 Can some species in the game reproduce asexually? or, does it require sexual reproduction?
 If it's sexual reproduction is it binary or something else?
-What if there is the equivalent of a sperm and egg but requires a intermediary to join the two (plants and bees, for a loose example)?
+What if there is the equivalent of a sperm and egg but requires an intermediary to join the two (plants and bees, for a loose example)?
 What are the rituals involved (the male in a praying mantis pair is often killed)?

-Some things to consider to get started:
+Guidelines:

 1. When does the new character become playable?
 (Maybe it's age, maybe it's some form of money to simulate caring for a child long enough for them to become a character in the setting.)
 2. Are there legal ramifications in the setting?